basho/basho_docs/content/riak/kv/2.1.4/developing/data-types/maps.md

 Flags cannot be used on their own, i.e. a flag cannot be stored in a bucket/key by itself.
 Instead, flags can only be stored within maps.

+To disable an existing flag, you have to read it or provide [a context](../#data-types-and-context).

 ## Flags Within Maps

 Now let's say that we add an Enterprise plan to our pricing model.
 We'll